 During the meetings and focus groups, the master plan team asked participants to revise and share input on the Great River Passage Master Plan priorities, including what participants thought should be added to the list.
 New information about existing conditions and natural resources management was also presented.
 During the four focus groups and two advisory committee meetings, participants read and commented on the priorities list.
-At the second advisory committee meeting, small groups ranked (in terms of timeline, funding, and urgency) the various priorities.
+At the focus group meetings and the second advisory committee meeting, small groups ranked (in terms of timeline, funding, and urgency) the various priorities.
 These ranked priorities were then shared online.